 In This Tech-Driven, Fast-Paced World, Knowing How to Maintain Audience Attention is Key

-The gist of this subject is simple on the surface: people skim everything, from incoming emails and text messages to their choices on a restaurant menu.
+When wondering how to get the reader’s attention, keep this in mind: people skim everything, from incoming emails and text messages to their choices on a restaurant menu.
 This means that confirmation bias is running through more areas of our lives than we might like to think, as is the general lack of time in everyone’s busy lives.
 When trying to obtain and maintain your audience’s attention, playing into that phenomenon can often be a strong game plan.

 How Audiences Decide To Engage